peiyaoh/php-rest-api-cahche-proxy/README.md

 # php-rest-api-cache-proxy

 This is a one-file PHP script for caching RESTful API that serves responses in JSON format.
-The script will query the original API for unseen queries and or return cached responses for queries that have been seen before.
-All the URLs pointing to the original API endpoint will be replaced with URLs pointing to the proxy API to maintain consistency.
+The script will query the original API for unseen queries or return cached responses for queries that have been seen before.

+In a response, all the URLs pointing to the original API endpoint will be replaced with URLs pointing to the proxy API to maintain consistency.

 Note: I created this script originally to cache results returned from an API for students to practice using Python requests module without overloading the original API server.